ViksyAsenov/ViksyAsenov/README.md

 # About Me
 Hello, I'm Viktor Asenov, a 16-year-old fullstack developer from Bulgaria.
 I've been on an exciting coding journey for the past four years, honing my skills and passion for technology.
-This GitHub repository represents my latest projects, which combine my expertise in a range of technologies, including HTML, CSS, JavaScript, Java, C#, React, Node.js, Spring, Thymeleaf, MongoDB and MySQL.
+My GitHub repositories represent my latest projects, which combine my expertise in a range of technologies, including HTML, CSS, JavaScript, Java, C#, React, Node.js, Spring, Thymeleaf, MongoDB and MySQL.

 As a young developer, I'm enthusiastic about exploring new frontiers in coding and creating innovative solutions.
 My projects are a testament to my dedication and the knowledge I've gained over the years.